 For students entering the college environment, an individual with disabilities must:

 - Have a physical or mental impairment that substantially limits a major life activity

 - Have a record of such an impairments, or

 - Be regarded as having such impairment

 Taking the first step

-In order to provide academic or housing accommodations, students must self-identify and provide recent and appropriate documentation of disability to the Director of Disability Services.
+In order to provide accommodations, students must self-identify and provide relevant and comprehensive documentation of disability to the Office of Disability Services.
 This office evaluates the clinical documentation and meets with students to discuss appropriate and reasonable accommodations.